kalyanikhona/llm-model-behavior-research/about-kalyani-khona.md

 - The intersection of technology and human experience
 - AI interface design for ease of human adoption

-I spend most of my days right now trying to understand:
+She spends most of her days right now trying to understand:
-- Why ChatGPT gives different answers to the same question (seriously, try it!)
+- Why different LLMs give different answers to the same question
+- How are we trusting these systems that we do not fully understand
 - How brands can be discovered by AI when we don't even know how AI thinks or behaves
+- Interpretability as a problem statement for large scale AI adoption
 - What happens when humans and AI actually try to understand each other

 ### My GitHub Research Lab on Model Behaviour
-At [github.com/kalyanikhona](https://github.com/kalyanikhona/llm-model-behavior-research), I'm running experiments:
+At [github.com/kk92-ai](https://github.com/KK92-ai/llm-model-behavior-research)), I'm running experiments:
 - **Testing the Chaos**: Asking LLMs the same question 100 times to see what happens
 - **The Interpretability Gap**: My theory on why we can't predict AI behavior
 - **Real Examples**: What actually works for AI visibility (spoiler: nobody really knows)

-## My Hypotheses (WIP)

-### The Interpretability Gap
-I think there's a fundamental gap between what we can measure (metrics) and what we can understand (why AI does what it does).
-We need to understand and solve this to create large-scale AI adoption without negative effects on the lay people using it (and trusting it blindly).
+I also maintain a logbook of my running thoughts, notes and experiments [here](https://github.com/KK92-ai/llm-model-behavior-research/tree/main/logbook/observations)

 ## Key Contributions